7 day vegetarian keto diet plan to lose weight.

 When you compress your eating window to six hours or less, you are creating a smaller time interval in which insulin is elevated, which makes a much longer timeframe each day during which insulin is low and your body is utilizing stored fat for fuel.

-There are several ways to reap the benefits of daily intermittent fasting.
-Few are
+Ways to reap the benefits of daily intermittent fasting.

 The morning fast: